nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/responsive-timeline.md

 Now we will implement the widget responsible for generating the timeline.
 I will explain part by part and the total code will be shown at the end the the article, so scroll to the if you do not need the explanation.

 Our timeline widget will require a list of maps which it will iterate over and generate the timeline.
 Here list is called apiData in my example.
 A single map contains 3 texts, a message array which can also take in null if required.
 A node color which takes in Color and can also take null if required.
 You can also modify the widget to take in a nodeIcon which can be used to set the icons of each node of the timeline.
+Depending on what is passed in the list the timeline is automatically built.
+If the message list is included in a map the sub timeline will also be build automatically.

 <br>